rydmike/flex_color_scheme/README.md

   Theme.of(context).colorScheme.primary ?? kMyDefaultAppBarColor;
 ```

-FlexColorScheme will try to not change past creation of its none null sub-themes, but ultimately changes to these
+**FlexColorScheme** will try to not change past creation of its none null sub-themes.
+However, changes to these
 implementation details are only considered breaking if they produce a theme that is visibly different from
 past behavior.

-Flutter SDK may also change some of its implementation details of ThemeData.
+**Flutter SDK** may also change some of its implementation details of `ThemeData`.
 Take for example the broken
 Chip case, if it is modified to fix its dark theme bug, then FlexColorScheme would have no reason
 for its own fix.
 In cases where Flutter defaults moves in a direction that the same definition is no longer
 needed in FlexColorScheme, such sub-theme definitions may eventually be removed, **but not without due warning**.

-One recent such case was actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme created in earlier
+One recent such case was the `floatingActionButtonTheme` sub-theme that FlexColorScheme created in earlier
 versions.
 The used sub-theme did not change Flutter's default behavior.
 However, in some older versions of
-Flutter there were a severe deprecation warning if the sub-theme was not defined.
+Flutter there was a severe deprecation warning if the sub-theme was not defined.
 Later it was
-observed that Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design, and there was
+observed that Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design.
+There was
 no longer any deprecated warning if the sub-theme was totally removed from FlexColorScheme's theme definition.
 This sub-theme definition was thus no longer needed and was removed starting from FlexColorScheme
 version 2.0.0-nullsafety.2.

+Another similar change that has still not landed in Flutter 2.2.x stable channel, is the deprecation
+of `ThemeData.accentColor`.
+From version 3.0.0 **FlexColorScheme** is prepared for when this
+change lands in stable.

 * **AppBarTheme** in `ThemeData.appBarTheme` is NOT null.
   The actual values are defined to match the offered convenience theming options for the AppBar.
   The property values depend on made configuration choices.
-  * backgroundColor: *Depends on chosen app bar theme style.*
+  * backgroundColor: *Depends on chosen `appBarStyle`.*
   * foregroundColor: Black if brightness of backgroundColor is light otherwise white.
   * iconTheme: Not null, defines:
-    * color: : *Depends on chosen app bar theme style.*
+    * color: : *Depends on chosen `appBarStyle`.*
   * actionsIconTheme: Not null, defines:
-    * color: : *Depends on chosen app bar theme style.*
+    * color: : *Depends on chosen `appBarStyle`.*
   * elevation: *As defined, default is 0*
   * systemOverlayStyle: *A custom SystemUiOverlayStyle is defined*
   * backwardsCompatibility: `false`